SOA Governance FAQ

 Having said that, the following table lists the key problems that in my opinion could be solved by implementing SOA Governance.

-Consequence to the Business
+Problem | Consequence to the Business |

-Minimum asset reuse and duplication introducing extra costs (both in CAPEX and OPEX).
-Without a level of analytics it is not possible to determine ROI.
+Lack of visibility over existing assets and its performance | Minimum asset reuse and duplication introducing extra costs (both in CAPEX and OPEX).
+Without a level of analytics it is not possible to determine ROI. |

-Projects have their own agendas which deliver short term benefits to the project but that add no long or mid term Enterprise value.
+Tactical Projects over of Strategic Solutions | Projects have their own agendas which deliver short term benefits to the project but that add no long or mid term Enterprise value. |

-No sense of ownership makes decision making, policy enforcement and accountability an impossible task.
+Poor decision making and Lack of accountability | No sense of ownership makes decision making, policy enforcement and accountability an impossible task. |

-Higher complexity and cost of change introduces Risks to the Business preventing new and innovative solutions to be introduced.
+Low quality of Assets which become difficult to maintain and change. | Higher complexity and cost of change introduces Risks to the Business preventing new and innovative solutions to be introduced. |

-Projects cost more than estimated mainly because of “unknowns”... (i.e. Rework, extra activities and deliverables, dependencies, complexity, and others)
+Poor estimation techniques and inaccurate planning | Projects cost more than estimated mainly because of “unknowns”... (i.e. Rework, extra activities and deliverables, dependencies, complexity, and others) |

 4. What are the objectives of SOA Governance?